 Founded in 1895 as the Montgomery Preparatory School, WVU Tech has a rich history of academic excellence.
 WVU Tech currently maintains campuses in Montgomery and Beckley, West Virginia.
 In the fall of 2017, the University will operate entirely from the Beckley Campus.

-WVU Tech consists of two academic colleges offering more than 30 different programs.
-With a student-to-faculty ratio of 11:1, WVU Tech’s small classes provide students with personalized attention in a supportive environment.
+WVU Tech consists of two academic colleges: the College of Business, Humanities and Social Sciences and the Leonard C. Nelson College of Engineering and Sciences.
+The University offers more than 40 academic programs, including 9 ABET-accredited engineering programs.
+With a student-to-faculty ratio of 12:1 and an average class size of 17 students, our classes provide students with personalized attention in a supportive environment.

-As a division of West Virginia University, WVU Tech is accredited by the Higher Learning Commission of the North Central Association of Colleges and Universities.
+As a division of West Virginia University, WVU Tech is accredited by the Higher Learning Commission.
 Several academic programs, including engineering, engineering technology and nursing, hold specialized accreditation.

-The Golden Bears” compete in 13 NAIA Division I varsity sports.
+The Golden Bears compete in 15 varsity sports.

-WVU Institute of Technology is governed by the West Virginia University Board of Governors and the West Virginia Higher Education Policy Commission.
+WVU Tech is governed by the West Virginia University Board of Governors and the West Virginia Higher Education Policy Commission.